lissadesouzacampos/ScalarWaveEquation/README.md

 # ScalarWaveEquation
 A Mathematica package that implements a function that computes the scalar wave equation, with a potential term, on a general manifold.
-It does not SOLVE it, it just computes the derivatives.
+It does not solve it, it just computes the derivatives.